 Executive Director and Founder

 Pat is the driving force behind the organization and currently holds the Executive Director role.
 Pat has lived in the Caledon area for almost 40 years and attends Compass Community Church in Orangeville.
 Pat is a Leader of Bible Studies for Women at Compass and assists with many of their community initiatives.
-She also serves on the Hospitality Team for Women’s Ministry Institute at Heritage College, where she graduated in Women's Ministry.
+She also has served on the Hospitality Team at WMI, volunteers at Teen Ranch in Caledon, is the lead on the Grief share Team at Compass Church and serves on the Hospitality Team for Women’s Ministry Institute at Heritage College, where she graduated in Women's Ministry.
 Pat has been married to her husband Gary for over 50 years and has a daughter and two grandchildren, both currently in University.

 After supporting several women in their times of need it became evident that a home for women and their children was needed.
 Her vision has developed a comprehensive network of personal and professional contacts with key community leaders.
 Her passion for this home will be instrumental in raising the profile of Victory House within the community.
 Her past experience as a Board member with Caledon Community Services and a member of the Fundraising team will have a significant impact on the development of Victory House.